Can cats eat corn? What to know before you feed

 Corn is safe for cats to eat, but it can be hard to digest.
 If your cat enjoys corn, you can offer a small amount a couple of times a week, as long as it’s free from seasonings or other ingredients.
 However, especially if your cat is fussy, there might be other cat-safe human foods that suit them better as an occasional treat.

-You might also want to read: Human foods that are poisonous to cats and surprising foods cats can eat.
+You might also want to read: Can cats eat strawberries? is it healthy for cats to eat fish, and surprising foods cats can eat.

 Dr. Hannah Godfrey BVetMed MRCVS